kemes/rafty/README.md

 # rafty
-Rafty is an raft controller utilizing:
+Rafty is an raft controller utilizing an Arduino Mega.
-## Add the hardware here.